mucommander/mucommander/readme.txt

 - Fixed a bug that occurred when sorting the folder pane by an invisible column or when hiding the current column.
 This bug would leave the folder pane in an inconsistent sort order and could prevent the application from restarting.
+- Fixed a bug that allowed empty custom associations to be registered, breaking the whole file matching process.

 Known issues:
 - Korean translation is not up-to-date.